YasserGalal20/wanis-elderly-care-robot/docs/design-notes.md

 We needed wheels that produce high torque, can carry real weight, and do not drain the battery — a home robot has to push through carpet edges and carry a pill dispenser.
 Hoverboard hub motors do all three and cost almost nothing second-hand.

 The catch is the stock controller runs locked firmware that only accepts balance-board input.
 The board is reflashed with an open-source FOC firmware, which exposes a serial protocol we drive from a `ros2_control` hardware interface.
-Our firmware config changes are in [`patches/hoverboard-firmware-hack-FOC.patch`](../patches/hoverboard-firmware-hack-FOC.patch).

 ## Why the compute is split across two machines